SGrosse-Holz/tracklib/doc/dev_guide/dev_guide.md

 likelihood
 ----------
+It is a bit unclear, where the parameters for the measurement process should be stored.
+For now, we decided to shove the measurement vector into the model, while the localization error stays separate / goes into Trajectory.meta.
+There might be better solutions.

 ### \_likelihood_filter()
 The ``if noise == 0`` block is nonsense.
 I haven't found a good way of dealing with zero noise in this method yet.